Thiru-G/WattWatch_Datasheet/README.md

-Understood.
-Here’s a revised version of the README tailored for the combined daily dataset (where each file contains both behavior journal and corresponding appliance usage data):

 WattWatch Dataset: Behavior-Synced Daily Energy Usage Records

 This repository contains the full 6-month dataset generated as part of the research project: